 Entering private practice in 2005, Erin represents a variety of businesses.
 In worker's compensation she represents both state fund and self-insured employers, providing counsel and assisting in the development of strategies for a comprehensive defense at all levels of litigation.
 In general business matters, Erin explores issues unique to the operation of the business as well as developing solutions for addressing problems as they arise.
 For school districts, Erin provides guidance on issues ranging from personnel matters to special education.

 For her, the goal is to resolve issues without litigation, but she will assertively defend her clients' interests at all levels, from administrative agencies, administrative courts, the Courts of Washington, and the Federal Western District Court.

 Erin is a member of the Washington and Tacoma-Pierce County Bar Associations, Washington Defense Trial Lawyers, Washington Self-Insurers Association, the Counsel Of School Attorneys and the National Asian Pacific American Bar Association.
 She speaks regularly to employer groups throughout the state as well as training other attorneys.

 When not practicing law, Erin enjoys spending time with her family.
-She credits her children with pointing out the finer things in life, such as digging for clams at dawn in winter, making cotton candy, painting with fingers rather than brushes, and eating dessert before dinner.
-In turn, she has shown them the wonders of gardening and music.
+She credits her children with pointing out the finer things in life, such as digging for clams at dawn in winter, making cotton candy, and eating dessert before dinner.
+In turn, she has shared her love of gardening, music, and sleep.